 Choosing FAT32 file system while formatting USB drive:

-However, FAT32 is the default file system choose by Windows because of its compatibility with all operating systems.
+However, FAT32 is the default file system chosen by Windows because of its compatibility with all operating systems.
 And other instances are:

 - choose FAT32 for less disk space wastage and more reliability.

 - USB drives smaller than 32 GB that doesn’t require any security.